juice-shop/multi-juicer/readme.md

 ![MultiJuicer, Multi User Juice Shop Platform](./images/multijuicer-cover.svg)

+> ⚠ WARN: The main branch currently contains the upcoming v8 release. v8 contains some breaking changes.
+When you are still using v7 (which is still recommended) make sure that you are looking at the latest v7 tag when recefencing docs.

 Running CTFs and Security Trainings with [OWASP Juice Shop](https://github.com/bkimminich/juice-shop) is usually quite tricky, Juice Shop just isn't intended to be used by multiple users at a time.
 Instructing everybody how to start Juice Shop on their own machine works ok, but takes away too much valuable time.